AlikornSause/Notes-on-QIN-F21-PRO/README.md

     - You should see an **Orange state warning**.
 This is **normal**.
 It means the bootloader is unlocked.
     - The message should not be worrying.
 The phone will boot in 5 seconds.
     - The message can also be [changed](#changing-the-orange-state-warning-text) or [removed](#removing-the-orange-state-warning-text).
-    - The 5 second delay can albo be [removed](#removing-the-5-second-delay-in-orange-state).
+    - The 5 second delay can also be [removed](#removing-the-5-second-delay-in-orange-state).

 14. **Your phone should now be rooted!**
     - After powering on, launch the magisk app.
 You should see a screen similar to this: